Aelfrida Tillyard: Early career and family life

-Work
+Mysticism and later career

 In 1917 Tillyard came out as a mystic.
 Having already begun to record her mystico-spiritual experiences and their psychophysical manifestations in detailed diaries intended for posthumous publication, she also began to transcribe them in more or less fictionalised form in novels, homiletic books and moralistic short stories written between 1917 and 1958, some published, some not.
 In 1926 she wrote a biography of her aunt, Agnes Elizabeth Slack who campaigned for temperance.
 She documented her aunt's travels to speak about temperance in Ireland, Canada, America, Scandinavia and South Africa.

 Following Alfred and Catharine Tillyard's respective deaths in 1929 and 1932, she decided to absolve herself of responsibility for her home and daughters in order to pursue her private and personal 'mystic way'.
 She was nevertheless dismayed when her daughters abandoned her, Alethea by becoming a nun and missionary, Agatha by suicide.
 In pursuit of her 'closer walk with God' Tillyard also became an Anglo-Catholic and (briefly) an extern oblate of St Mary's Abbey, West Malling, Kent.

 Tillyard wrote two science fiction novels articulating her conservative political views.
 Concrete: A Story of Two Hundred Years Hence (1930) is set in an anti-religious dystopia controlled by the eugenics movement.
 The novel includes a character called "Big Brother" who leads a "Ministry of Reason" and there is also a propaganda department called the "Ministry of Aesthetics".
+The story has been compared to George Orwell's later Nineteen Eighty-Four.
 The Approaching Storm (1932) is another dystopia set in a Britain ruled by a left-wing dictatorship.

 In 1934 she moved to Oxford to live an anchoritic life in a small house attached to the Convent of St Thomas the Martyr but a serious physical and mental breakdown in 1936 forced her to move to the protective environment afforded by the Society of the Sacred Cross at Tymawr Convent near Monmouth.
 She remained there as resident tertiary until asked to leave in 1946.
 From 1946 to 1953 she lived a semi-reclusive and prayerful but troubled life in two clergy houses in Cambridgeshire, effected a degree of rapprochement with her surviving daughter, and enjoyed a close relationship with her elder brother.

 In 1953 increasing bodily infirmity forced a move to St John's Home in Oxford where she died six acrimonious years later.
 She bequeathed her notebooks, published and unpublished works, and 75 volumes of diaries to Girton College, Cambridge, of which her daughters were alumnae.
 The diaries were sealed until 2005.